RockSolt/bulma-phlex-rails/README.md

 form.text_field :amount, icon_left: "dollar-sign"
 ```

+> [!NOTE]
-Under the hood the form builder still uses Rails form helpers, so all standard options are supported as well and you get the full power of Rails forms.
+> Under the hood the form builder still uses Rails form helpers, so all standard options are supported as well and you get the full power of Rails forms.

 ### Columns and Grids